w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 Except for captions and images of text, text can be resized without loss of content or functionality and without assistive technology either up to 200 percent or, if the platform provides text resizing capabilities but it does not reach 200 percent for all text, up to the text sizing capabilities of the platform.
 <div class="note wcag2ict documents">

-[Content](#content-on-and-off-the-web) for which there are viewers or editors with a 200 percent zoom feature would automatically meet this success criterion when used with such viewers or editors, unless the content will not work with that zoom feature.</div>
+[Content](#content-on-and-off-the-web) for which there are viewers or editors with a 200 percent zoom feature would automatically satisfy this success criterion when used with such viewers or editors, unless the content will not work with that zoom feature.</div>
 <div class="note wcag2ict software">

 The [Intent section in Understanding 1.4.4 Resize Text](http://section) refers to the ability to allow users to enlarge the text on screen at least up to 200% without needing to use [assistive technologies](#dfn-assistive-technologies).
 This means that the [non-web software](#software) provides some means for enlarging the text 200% (zoom or otherwise) without loss of [content](#content-on-and-off-the-web) or functionality, or that the non-web software works with the platform features to satisfy this success criterion.</div>